shoibahmad/ADR-Risk-Predictor/EXTERNAL_DRUGS_IMPLEMENTATION.md

 1. **Enter Primary Medication**: Fill in the main medication name and dose
 2. **Add External Drugs**: Use "Add Another Drug" button to include all other medications
 3. **Submit Assessment**: Click "Predict ADR Risk" to start comprehensive analysis
-4. **Review Results**: Wait for 3-second processing, then review comprehensive drug analysis
+4. **Review Results**: Wait for 6-second processing with detailed progress updates, then review comprehensive drug analysis

 ### For Developers
 1. **API Integration**: Use `/predict` endpoint with `external_drugs_list` and `all_medications` fields